yueyoum/make-proxy/README.md

 In my daily use,

-*   When server is idle, It's only takes about 10MB memories.
+*   When server is idle, It only takes about 10MB memories.

 *   Play a youtube **1080P** video, and load some other websites at the same time, It only takes 20MB ~ 30MB memories.